Matt Mantei: Career

 Mantei missed most of 2004 after a surgery to deal with bone spurs in his shoulder.
 In 12 games, he was 0–3 with an 11.81 ERA and four saves.
 At the end of the season he was signed by the Red Sox.
 2005 was yet another injury-plagued season for Mantei, as he only pitched 26.3 innings before being placed on the disabled list for the remainder of the year.

-Mantei was invited to the Detroit Tigers spring training camp in 2006 to make a comeback try.
+The Detroit Tigers invited Mantei to spring training in 2006 to attempt a comeback.
 After suffering more arm troubles early in the spring, he left camp and was out of baseball until 2008.

-Mantei threw a bullpen session for the Detroit Tigers on January 11, and signed a minor league contract with them.
+Mantei threw a bullpen session for the Tigers on January 11, and signed a minor league contract with them.
 However, after experiencing discomfort in his arm a few games into spring training, he was released and retired on March 4.

 In a ten-year career with Florida, Arizona, and Boston, Mantei owned a 14–18 record with a 4.07 ERA and 93 saves in 322.7 innings.
-He also compiled a 1.98 strikeout-to-walk ratio (396-to-200) and a 1.39 WHIP.
+He also compiled a 1.98 strikeout-to-walk ratio and a 1.39 WHIP.

-Post MLB Career
+Personal life and legal issue

-On March 4, 2014, Mantei and his family appeared on the History Channel program Counting Cars, commissioning a custom-restored 1953 Chevy truck.
+On March 4, 2014, Mantei, his then-wife, Erica, and son, Hayden, appeared on the History Channel program Counting Cars, commissioning a custom-restored 1953 Chevy truck.
+During his playing career, Mantei made his off-season home in Stevensville, Michigan.

+On April 17, 2018, Mantei was arrested at his home in St. Joseph, Michigan on an assault and battery charge, but was released the next day.
+He was booked into the Berrien County Jail after his wife of three months told police Mantei grabbed her by her forearms and threw her to the floor after trying to grab her phone.
+She also reported he got on top of her to prevent her from moving, later grabbing her by her hands and then began throwing items around the house and tearing things off the walls.
+TMZ reported that Mantei was given a personal recognizance bond.
+He was due back in court on May 2 of that year.
+He pleaded no contest, but the judge reviewed the evidence and found that Mantei committed the offense of domestic violence; he was convicted, but avoided jail time as well as probation and had to instead pay $635 in court fees.

+Mantei opened Verde Juice Box the arts district of Benton Harbor, Michigan with his wife, Christine, in 2023.